Bollywood fraternity hails Farhan Akhtar's "Toofaan" | ExBulletin

 Bollywood fraternity hails Farhan Akhtar’s “Toofaan”

-Giving a tough fight in the ring and obstacles in real life, Farhan Akhtar as Ajju Bhai (Aziz Ali – the boxer) impresses everyone.
-A very endearing performance by Mrunal who is the driving force plays a central role in Toofaan’s story supported by the vision of Rakeysh Omprakash Mehra.
+Giving a tough fight in the ring and facing the obstacles of real life, Akhtar’s turn as Ajju Bhai (Aziz Ali the boxer), is impressive.
+Mrinal Thakur, who is the driving force behind Akhtar’s character, plays a central role in “Toofaan”.

-Actor Vaani Kapoor also shared, “What an amazing watch Beautiful movie ..
-Beautiful performances”
+Bollywood actors and directors are also turning to social media to appreciate the set.

+“What an incredible Beau film watch.
+Great performances,” said Bollywood actress Vani Kapoor.

-Vidyut Jammwal, known for his frivolous action sequences in the movies, also approached ‘Toofaan’ as a ‘typing tutorial for all action aficionados’, he tweeted: “#Toofaan is a typing tutorial for all the action aficionados with a strong emotional cord @RakeyshOmMehra @ FarOutAkhtar @ mrunal0801 and all the stars of this fabulous movie. “
+Vidyut Jammwal, Bollywood actor and stuntman, known for his action sequences in movies, has not spared his praise.

+“#Toofaan is a punching tutorial for all action aficionados with a strong emotional chord (sic) @RakeyshOmMehra @FarOutAkhtar @ mrunal0801 and all the stars of this fabulous movie.”

-Earlier, megastar Shah Rukh Khan also praised the film on Twitter and wrote: “I wish my friends @FarOutAkhtar @RakeyshOmMehra the best for their labor of love.
-I had the privilege to see it a few days ago Extremely fine performances from @SirPareshRawal (wow!) @mohanagashe @ mrunal0801 @ hussainthelal My opinion: we should all try to make more movies like Toofaan “
+“I wish my friends @FarOutAkhtar @RakeyshOmMehra the best for their labor of love.
+I had the privilege of seeing him a few days ago.
+Very nice performances from @SirPareshRawal (wow!) @Mohanagashe @[email protected] My opinion: we should all try to make more films like Toofaan (sic), ”he said.

-‘Toofaan’ which airs on Amazon Prime Video in India and 240 countries and territories, marks Farhan’s second collaboration with Rakeysh after the massive success of ‘Bhaag Milkha Bhaag’, the biopic based on the late Indian athlete Milkha Singh.
+“Toofaan,” which released on the Amazon Prime Video streaming platform in India and 240 countries and territories, marks Akhtar’s second collaboration with Mehra after the massive success of “Bhaag Milkha Bhaag, The biopic based on the late Indian athlete Milkha Singh.

 The film also stars Supriya Pathak Kapur, Hussain Dalal, Mohan Agashe and Darshan Kumaar.

-In the film, Farhan portrays the role of a national level boxing player.
-The film was shot across Mumbai in real locations like the Dongri slums and the Gateway of India.
-(ANI)
+In the film, Akhtar portrays the role of a national level boxing player.
+The film was shot across Mumbai in real locations like the Dongri slums and Gateway to India.

 Sources